nmhaaa3218/VnStock_Financial_Agent/README.md

 ![Goline Financial LLM agent architecture](./assets/workflow_concept.png)

 ## Testing results
-Testing results can be found under `assets/test_results.csv`
+1. Testing results can be found under `assets/test_results.csv`
+2. Regarding questions 7,8, and 9, a rerun attempt is made manually with the same REST API to account for failed output.
+3. This suggests an issue with consistency, not capability, specifically for questions 7, 8, and 9.
+While the agent can handle these tasks, it doesn't do so reliably on every attempt.
+Further tuning is required to address this.